Feodoric/lol-search/README.md

         * think about relationship between "aura" and "aoe" abilites and whether it makes sense to treat them the same
         * all stats should have a unified taxonomy: hp, ma, ad, ap, ac, mr, ls, ch, hpr, mar, rp, and so on
         * decide on a term for jump/leap/dash/roll/charge (jax, graves, vayne, shen, pantheon, sejuani, shyvanna(ult), corki, etc)
-    * explode the querystring for matching against multiple parts of the querystring rather than treating it as atomic (this would allow a query to match multiple abilities for a single champion)
+    * allow users to specify multiple tags in a comma-separated list
-    * use multiple matching functionality to give matches a score
+    * use multiple matching functionality to give matches a "relevance" score
     * sort results based on their match score
+    * allow sorting on other attributes like name, release date, starting attributes
     * if someone searches "buff" do *not* match "debuff" -- solution: use a different tag than "debuff" and translate "debuff"->[NEW_TERM] in dictionary
 * ENTER ALL THE CHAMPIONS
 * develop a better UI and visual style